aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

     ) AS "Avg.
 Review Time"
 FROM order_reviews;
 🚚 4.
 Logistics & Regional Operations
-Deep-diving into the geographical distribution of orders and shipping efficiency.
+Deep-diving into the geographical distribution of orders and the impact of product weight on delivery speed.

 Regional Order Volume
-Using custom mapping to group 27 individual states into 5 strategic macro-regions.
+Using custom mapping to group 27 states into 5 strategic macro-regions.

 SQL
 SELECT